aniruddha96/vizier-agent/README.md

 # vizier-agent
 This repository contains the source code for local agent that works with [VizierDB](https://github.com/VizierDB/vizier-scala) to open cells in local editor.
-This project aims to achieve the Open In Editor functionality for vizier notebook cells and mentioned in
+This project aims to achieve the Open In Editor functionality for vizier notebook cells as mentioned in
 [Issue28](https://github.com/VizierDB/vizier-scala/issues/28).

 It has code components that enable flow of data to and from Vizier db when the local editor session is active.